ERDC Enhanced Rate Program (ERP)

 • Work for at least 90 days at 10 hours a week in the calendar year.

-Below is a table to illustrate the steps within the timeline of the application process.
+Below is a table to illustrate the steps within the timeline of the application process:

-Workforce Recognition Program Timeline of Application Process
+Workforce Recognition Program 2025 Timeline

-For more information, please visit this link to access the Workforce Recognition Information Website at https://sites.google.com/pdx.edu/workforce-recognition.
+For more information, please visit this link to access the Workforce Recognition Information website at https://sites.google.com/pdx.edu/workforce-recognition.

 If you are unable to engage with the online application, please call Sam Morelli at ‪(503) 725-6912‬ or email occdrecognition@pdx.edu for support.
 Below are also links to additional resources including a "Frequently Asked Questions" sheet, "How To Update Your Employment" instructions, etc: